That dollar amount results from a 6% upturn from $53.2 billion three years earlier in 2019.

 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-- Civilian aircraft including engines, other parts: US$4.5 billion (8.1% of Ohio’s total exports)
+- Civilian aircraft including engines, other parts: US$5.1 billion (9.1% of Ohio’s total exports)

-Ohio’s top 10 exports accounted for about one-quarter (25.9%) of the overall value of the state’s global shipments.
+Ohio’s top 10 exports accounted for almost one-quarter (23.4%) of the overall value of the state’s global shipments.

-Unagglomerated bituminous coal represents the fastest grower among Ohio’s top 10 export categories, up by 450.2% from 2021 to 2022.
+Spark-ignition piston engines represent the fastest grower among Ohio’s top 10 export categories, up by 63.9% from 2022 to 2023.

 More Key Facts about Ohio’s International Trade

-Overall, Ohio incurred a -$27.2 billion trade deficit exporting and importing products during 2022.
-That dollar amount reflects a 7.1% increase from -$25.4 billion in red ink in 2021.
+Overall, Ohio racked up a -US$24 billion trade deficit exporting and importing products during 2023.
+That dollar amount reflects a -11.6% reduction from -$27.2 billion in red ink for 2022.

 Another way of saying surplus or deficit is positive or negative net exports.
 In a nutshell, the term “net exports” quantifies the amount by which foreign spending on a state’s goods or services exceeds or lags that same state’s spending on foreign goods or services.

-All told, Ohio imported $83.6 billion worth of products from around the globe in 2022.
+All told, Ohio imported US$79.8 billion worth of products from around the globe in 2023.

-Ohio has highly negative net exports in the international trade of its international trade in medicines packaged for retail sale.
+Ohio has highly negative net exports in the international trade of its international trade in crude oil and medicines packaged for retail sale.
 In turn, these cashflows indicate Ohio’s strong competitive disadvantages under pertinent product categories.

 Ohio’s Major Trade Partners

-The following list shows the top 10 customers that purchased about three-quarters (74.9%) worth of the total value of products exported from Ohio during 2022.
+The following list shows the top 10 customers that purchased over three-quarters (77.3%) worth of the total value of products exported from Ohio during 2023.

-Ohio’s top trade partners in North America (Canada and Mexico) approach half (47.9%) of the overall value of exported goods from The Buckeye State.
+Ohio’s top trade partners in North America (Canada and Mexico) consumed over half (53.2%) of the overall value of exported goods from The Buckeye State.

 Ohioan Export Companies